Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials

 \section{Introduction}

 Straintronics is a rapidly growing field of research \cite{Roldan_2015,frisenda2017biaxial,Peng_2020}.
-By application of uniaxial strain, the properties of various materials can be varied from metallic to dielectric, and the various types transitions (superconducting, Peierls, magnetic {\it etc.}) can be suppressed or initialed \cite{Tritt,Chi_2023}.
-Biaxial strain offers even more possibilities, if it provides the possibility to manipulate the crystalline lattice parameters in two directions.
-For instance, in by application of strain along one or another direction, the direction of the wave vector of the charge-density waves in TbTe$_3$ can be turned by $90^\circ$ \cite{Gallofrantz2023}.
-Biaxial strain devises are known in mechanics of constructive materials \cite{makinde1992development}, whereas a very limited number of biaxial stain/stress devices suitable for nanoscience applications are described in the literature.
-Geandier and coauthors \cite{Geandier} described a biaxial tensile machine working in the synchrotron environment in which an elastic cruciform substrate (polyimide) with deposited film under study is mechanically stretched by four motors connected to the cross ends and controlling bidiractional strain components.
+By applying uniaxial strain, the properties of various materials can be varied from metallic to dielectric, and the various types transitions (superconducting, Peierls, magnetic {\it etc.}) can be suppressed or initialed \cite{Tritt,Chi_2023}.
+The biaxial strain offers even more possibilities if it provides the possibility of manipulating the crystalline lattice parameters in two directions.
+For instance, by applying strain along one or another direction, the direction of the wave vector of the charge-density waves in TbTe$_3$ can be turned by $90^\circ$ \cite{Gallofrantz2023}.
+Biaxial strain devices are known in mechanics of constructive materials \cite{makinde1992development}, whereas a very limited number of biaxial stain/stress devices suitable for nanoscience applications are described in the literature.
+Geandier and coauthors \cite{Geandier} described a biaxial tensile machine working in the synchrotron environment in which an elastic cruciform substrate (polyimide) with deposited film under study is mechanically stretched by four motors connected to the cross ends and controlling bidirectional strain components.
 Pasquier and coauthors \cite{Pasquier_2023} described a tunable biaxial strain device in which the strain is created by pressing a table with four pushers close to the center of an elastic cross with a sample.